Gloria Hemingway

 Gloria Hemingway (born Gregory Hancock Hemingway, November 12, 1931 – October 1, 2001) was an American physician and writer who was the third and youngest child of author Ernest Hemingway.
+Although she was born male and lived most of her life publicly as a man, she struggled with her gender identity from a young age.
+In her 60s, she underwent gender transition surgery, and preferred the name Gloria when possible.

-A good athlete and a crack shot, Gloria longed to be a typical Hemingway hero and trained as a professional hunter in Africa, but her alcoholism prevented her gaining a license, as it also cost her her medical license in America.
-Gloria maintained a long-running feud with her father, stemming from a 1951 incident when her arrest for entering a bar "in drag" caused an argument between Ernest and Gloria's mother Pauline.
-Pauline died from an stress-related condition the next day, which Ernest blamed on Gloria and Gloria later believed to have been caused by Ernest.
-Her bestselling 1976 memoir of her father, Papa: A Personal Memoir, was seen by some to reflect troubles of her own.
+A good athlete and a crack shot, she longed to be a typical Hemingway hero and trained as a professional hunter in Africa, but her alcoholism prevented her from gaining a license, and it ultimately cost her her medical license in the United States.
+Hemingway maintained a long-running feud with her father, stemming from a 1951 incident when her arrest for entering a women's bathroom in a Los Angeles movie theater dressed in women's clothing caused an argument between Ernest and Pauline Pfeiffer, Gloria's mother.
+Pfeiffer died from a stress-related condition the following day, which Ernest blamed on Gloria.

+In 1976, she authored a bestselling memoir of her father, Papa: A Personal Memoir, which was seen by some to reflect troubles of her own.
 These included wearing women's clothes, which she ascribed to gender dysphoria.

-Early life
+Early life and education

 Born in Kansas City, Missouri, to novelist Ernest Hemingway and his second wife Pauline Pfeiffer, she was called 'Gigi' or 'Gig' in childhood and was, according to a close observer, "a tremendous athlete" and a "crack shot".
 As an adult, she preferred the name 'Greg'.
-At the age of 12, she was wearing Martha Gellhorn's stockings almost daily.
-Ernest caught her wearing them, and had an outburst of anger that left an impression on Gloria for decades.
-However, a few days later he said to her: "Gigi, we come from a strange tribe, you and I." Hemingway attended the Canterbury School, a Catholic prep school in Connecticut, graduating in 1949.
+At the age of 12, she was wearing her stepmother Martha Gellhorn's stockings almost daily.
+Ernest caught her wearing them, and had an outburst of anger that left an impression on her for decades.
+However, a few days later he said to her, "Gigi, we come from a strange tribe, you and I." Hemingway attended the Canterbury School, a Catholic prep school in Connecticut, graduating in 1949.
 She dropped out of St. John's College, Annapolis, after one year and worked for a time as an aircraft mechanic before moving to California in 1951.

+In April 1951, Hemingway married Jane Rhodes.
+The two had not known each other long, and Rhodes was pregnant.
+Ernest objected to 19-year-old Hemingway marrying, because of her financial and mental instability.
+The same year, Hemingway met with L. Ron Hubbard and was quite taken by Scientology.